 Our curriculum and therapeutic support, takes into consideration these needs and allows us to incorporate and plan these skills into the curriculum in order to help our pupils aim towards achieving a fulfilling life within their community and enabling them to explore their interests in order to maintain a positive identity and emotional wellbeing.

 Staff receive professional development training, access to professional support forums and therapist’s guidance to help empathise with and support the pupils social, emotional and sensory needs.
-Our therapists also carry out walk round or class observations of the environment and teaching approaches to continually improve our awareness and approach of our pupils needs including those that are sometimes overshadowed by their behaviours.
+Our therapists also carry out leaning walks and class observations of the environment and teaching approaches to continually improve our awareness and approach of our pupils needs including those that are sometimes overshadowed by their behaviours.

 Monitoring the success of the SEN policy.